VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Figure 18: Parcels Enrolled in Current Use.** *Shaded parcels are enrolled in the current use program as of 2023 (left).
 A parcel may be fully or partially enrolled (right).*

 ## 9.3 Implementation

+Near term: publish annual current use enrolled lands joined with associated parcels as open spatial data at the VT Open Geodata Portal.

+Longer term:

 Although there is no accessible public-facing means of digitally entering the mapped extents of lands to be considered for current use enrollment or a way to depict the specific extent of all currently enrolled areas as a statewide digital map layer, map applications can help modernize these functions.
 The table